ucsb-cs148-s21/1pm-t1-rec-center/docs/DESIGN.md

 ### API
 - Get information of the week from API calls and render it into a graph.
 - Get weather information from API and provide it in the activity page.
+- Get Google calendar information from API and display it on profile page.

 ### User Interface
 - This is our home page